swfiua/blume/doc/guide.rst

 As an example, the `astropy` world is generally using the `healpy` software to store and manipulate data in the `healpix` format, where each pixel represents an equal area.
+It comes with tools to do spherical harmonic analysis, and was used to detect harmonics in the COBE, Cosmic Microwave Background data.

+It also comes with some built in plotting, using `matplotlib` as the plotting engine.

+Healpix does not have a table, as far as I know, but it is my current favourite for spherical data.

 The meteorologists are using a grid based approach, dividing the planet into a rectangular grid of latitudes and longitudes.
+This has some benefits, in particular, it gives higher resolution at the poles.
+Computers like grid calculations.

 The `astroquery` project provides tools to query data from a whole host of astronomical projects, using a common query language and